ubc-web-services/shortcode_ubc/README.md

 shortcodes
 ==========

-A fre basic shortcodes for Drupal
+A few basic shortcodes for Drupal